fmpr/CrowdLayer/README.md

 # Datasets

-Datasets used in all the experiments from the demos are available [here](http://www.fprodrigues.com/publications/deep-crowds/).
+The datasets used in all the experiments from the demos are available [here](http://www.fprodrigues.com/publications/deep-crowds/).